 - MS-Specific rehabilitation programs * 60 minute overview for each discipline-basics to advanced as identified by the fellows prior to the site visit [3 hr] * Patient interaction

 - Active clinical research programs [discussion and/or participation in ongoing program]

 - Spasticity interventions

->

-> The application should be submitted to Cindy Bobowski via:
+The application form should be submitted to Cindy Bobowski via: